codymaniac/specripper/DOCUMENTATION.md

 -   **Language**: TypeScript
 -   **Styling**: Tailwind CSS with ShadCN UI components
 -   **PDF Parsing**: `pdfjs-dist`, running entirely on the client-side.
+-   **Deployment**: Packaged with Docker for portability.
 -   **Environment**: 100% in-browser, offline-first.
 This guarantees data privacy and makes the tool fast and portable.

-## 6. Limitations & Scope

-SpecRipper is designed to be the best possible **interactive data preparation tool**.
-It is **not** a fully-automated, production-scale pipeline.

--   **No AI Models Onboard**: It does not run embeddings or LLMs.
-Semantic features are rule-based.
-True semantic clustering or redundancy removal is out of scope.
--   **Single-File Processing**: It is designed for interactively processing one document at a time, not for batch processing entire folders.
--   **No Backend**: The tool has no server-side component.
-All work is done in the user's browser.

-## 7. Role in a Production Pipeline
+## 6. Role in a Production Pipeline

 SpecRipper is the definitive **"R&D Lab" and "Configuration Tool"** for a larger, automated pipeline.

 1.  **Develop the Recipe**: Use this interactive tool to upload a representative document, experiment with cleaning and chunking settings, and visually verify the quality of the output.
 2.  **Export the Configuration**: The ideal settings (custom regex rules, chunk size, overlap) and the structure of the resulting JSON become a proven "recipe" for that document type.
 3.  **Scale with Automation**: Feed this recipe and the structured JSON into a downstream, server-based script (e.g., a Python script for a Level 4 pipeline) for LLM inference, validation, and final report generation.
+See **`PYTHON_PIPELINE_GUIDE.md`** for an example.